Oman men's national field hockey team

 The Oman men's national field hockey team represents Oman in men's international field hockey competitions.

 Tournament record

-Oman has never qualified for the World Cup or the Summer Olympics.
-In the continental cups, they have reached the seventh place at the Asian Games four times and they became sixth once at the Asia Cup.
+The Oman field hockey team has never qualified for the Hockey World Cup or the Summer Olympics.
+In the continental cups, they have reached the seventh place at the Asian Games four times and placed sixth once at the Asia Cup.